Moving to Slovenia: Tour guide, cook and yoga teacher Tarun Sharma from New Delhi

 How do you find living in Slovenia so far?
 Any major obstacles?

 The decision to move to Slovenia was hard because I’d never considered living outside of India prior to meeting Anita.
-Obviously getting a visa is the biggest obstacle, and until I get one I am unable to work so the cost of living is hard.
+Obviously getting a visa was the biggest obstacle, but since I got my 5 year working/living permit for Slovenia things are improving.
 Many things here are more expensive than in India.
-I am also used to working and being out and about, so having nothing much to do all day is very hard for me.
 Language is also difficult but as I speak good English I was happy to find that most Slovenians also know this language.

 As yet I have not experienced a winter in Slovenia and I’m not sure how I will cope with that as where I live in India it is never very cold and we only have snow in the northern mountains.